2018 • 06 • 25

 Most of the accommodations available in Sabtang are guesthouses, homestays, and inns.
 Hotels are still novel here.
 Basco has the most concentration of lodgings in Batanes.
-If you are only doing a day tour in Sabtang and want to explore Batan next, here are some of the choice accommodations in Basco according to Agoda users as of June 2018.
+If you are only doing a day tour in Sabtang and want to explore Batan next, here are some of the choice accommodations in Basco according to Agoda users, in no particular order.

 - Amboys Hometel. ✅ CHECK RATES & AVAILABILITY

 - Midtown Inn Batanes. ✅ CHECK RATES & AVAILABILITY